stat545ubc-2022/assignment-b04-xiaohu1122/README.md

 # Assignment b04

-This is a repository of STAT545B Assignment b04.
+This is a repository for STAT545B Assignment b04.

 It contains 3 exercise: